Adopted Tax Rate

 The Rollback Rate is the tax rate that generates the revenue needed to meet the City's debt service obligations, plus 8% increase in revenue for operations and maintenance.
 If a tax rate is adopted that exceeds the rollback rate, voters may petition for an election to reduce the tax rate to the rollback rate.

-Please note: changes to property taxes from Senate Bill 2 are effective for tax year 2020 and do not impact the 2019 tax rate which is in the process of adoption.
+Please note: changes to property taxes from Senate Bill 2 are effective for tax year 2020 and do not impact the 2019 tax rate.